Open-Attestation/adr/selective_disclosure.md

 ### Salting the data

-To generate a OA document, through a process knwon as `document wrapping`, each individual value is converted from its primitive type to a string with a uuid, the data type and the original value.
+To generate an OA document, through a process known as `document wrapping`, each value is converted from its primitive type to a string with a UUID, the data type and the original value.

-The uuid prevents rainbow table attacks on the value after it has been obfuscated and the type will help disambiguate the original data type.
+The UUID prevents rainbow table attacks on the value after it has been obfuscated and the type will help disambiguate the original data type.

 Sample raw data input: